Our Mission

 75% of our programming highlights artists or musical traditions from nonwhite or non-Western European backgrounds, and 60% of our artist roster is nonwhite.
 The Caravan is committed to creating a space where diverse voices are heard and celebrated, and to ensuring our programs are accessible:

-• Bilingual outreach materials in English and Spanish, designed to connect with Boulder’s Latinx community.
+Bilingual outreach materials in English and Spanish, designed to connect with Boulder’s Latin community.

 The Cultural Caravan partners with social service organizations to help eliminate barriers to attendance and participation, while regular engagement with artists ensures that programming reflects their cultural identities and personal stories.